 While his career was continually interrupted by cruel injury luck, he still made over 300 appearances for Spurs and won the League Cup in 1999.

-Too often focus on the games he didn’t play, but that would be to do his talent a disservice.
+Too many focus on the games he didn’t play, but that would be to do his talent a disservice.
 He was a brilliant player.

 1. Dimitar Berbatov

-Undoubtedly the best – and coolest – player on this list.
+Undoubtedly the best – and coolest – Tottenham No.9 of the Premier League era.